olegyang/GA_Pathfinder/README.md

-# GA_Pathfinder
+# Pathfinder genetic algorithm (russian comments)
-Pathfinder genetic algorithm
+Maximum optimal route from A to B using genetic algorithm.